 Funding is usually available from each individual department to support doctoral students for the cost of full tuition, stipend, and health insurance for the duration of their time at MIT.
 Funding for master-level students is more limited, and depends greatly on the program of study, so students may be required to seek out their own sources of funding or utilize student loans.

-Graduate funding may take the form of research, instructor, and teaching assistantships, fellowships, traineeships, scholarships, grants, and/or other forms of employment, such as working as a resident tutor in an undergraduate residence.
+Graduate funding may take the form of research, instructor, and teaching assistantships, fellowships, traineeships, scholarships, grants, and/or other forms of employment, such as working as a resident advisor in an undergraduate residence.

 Applicants are considered for awards after they have been accepted into a graduate program.
 There is no separate application for financial aid prior to admission for any program of study.

-MIT provides assistance to graduate students experiencing financial hardships, and has established new ranges to stipends and changes to health insurance rates and plan benefits, plus additional summer opportunities and resources, for internships, jobs, research, and other opportunities for graduate students, undergraduates, and post-docs.
+MIT provides assistance to graduate students experiencing financial hardships, has established new ranges to stipends and changes to health insurance rates and plan benefits, and offers additional health and well-being support resources.

 Hardship funds awarded are tax-reportable income and may reduce eligibility for educational loans.
 If you want to explore how a fund of this type would impact you, please contact us to discuss your options.